 In accordance with the requirements of Title II of the ADA, the City of Durham may not discriminate against qualified individuals with disabilities on the basis of disability in the City's services, programs, or activities.
 The City has adopted policy GS-1 Americans with Disabilities Act - Title II Access to City Programs, Services & Activities.

 It is the policy of the City of Durham to provide reasonable modifications or adjustments (accessibility modification request form linked here) to services, programs, or activities to avoid discrimination on the basis of disability, unless such modification would result in a fundamental alteration.
 These modifications must be made in a timely manner and on an individualized and flexible basis.
 The ADA does not require the City to take any action that would fundamentally alter the nature of its programs or services, or impose any undue financial or administrative burden.
-All ADA compliance activities, inquiries, accomodation requests and complaints are handled by the City of Durham ADA Coordinator, Logan Small:
+All ADA compliance activities, inquiries, accommodation requests and complaints are handled by the City of Durham Transportation Department Strategic Performance and Compliance Manager: